PhD and PostDoc Positions (Wissenschaftliche/r Mitarbeiter/in)

 - anomaly and outlier detection in event and sequence data

 The developed methods will be applied and evaluated in various domains such as the natural sciences (e.g., molecular graphs), the field of engineering (sensor and diagnosis signals), and the web (e.g., social networks, knowledge graphs).
+Some of the positions are supported by the BMW AG and, thus, offer the opportunity for close collaborations in the field of machine learning in the automotive industry.

 ** Candidate skills & profile **